Have an article you want to submit? Simply email it to us in one of the following formats and we review it for publishing on our site!

 This season, learn how to make unique gifts inspired by the history of Yates Mill.
 Create your own greeting cards and weave a Dutch Heart to fill with a special surprise during Saturday's Homemade Holidays program.
 Gifts, crafts and of course delicious Yates Mill cornmeal will be on sale Saturday for their annual Holiday Gift Sale.

-Get into the holiday spirit at the Page-Walker Arts & History Center Holiday Open House.
+Page-Walker Arts & History Center Holiday Open House.
 Learn about century-old holiday traditions while touring Cary's own 1868 historic hotel decorated for the season.
 Enjoy Victorian Carolers, sing Christmas carols around the piano or enjoy a free horse-drawn carriage ride.

 Re-enactors will demonstrate scenes of 18th-century life; the sounds of live music will fill the air; and interpreters will entertain children using colonial games and crafts during Saturday's Colonial Christmas at the Joel Lane Museum House.